prashanth-sys/flow-ai/README.md

-Hii Nxtwave and Flow.ai companay
+Hii Nxtwave and cultural-link companay
 My self Prashanth Kumar Reddy

-This is all about my backend part assignment regarding User-financial
+This is all about my backend part assignment regarding User-financial I choosen this type of data without that todo-list

 I start my project on vsCode
 1 npm init -y